 Of course, then you’ve got to climb back down again.

-Photo credit Brian.
+Photos credit Brian.

 Climbing down was the part that worried me the most.
-But I went down backwards so that I was facing the rock face and that made the descent relatively easy, much easier than I’d imagined.
+But I went down backward so that I was facing the rock face and that made the descent relatively easy, much easier than I’d imagined.

 Hiking Half Dome was hard and wonderful.
-I think it’s a perfect hike to add on your adventure bucket list.
+I think it’s a perfect hike to add to your adventure bucket list.
 Read on for my tips on hiking Half Dome.
 There’s some important stuff in there so make sure to read carefully (especially the advice on the gloves and water!).

 Tips for hiking Half Dome

-Permits to hike to the top of half dome are required at all times.
+Permits to hike to the top of the half dome are required at all times.
 The National Park Service holds two sets of permit lotteries.
 The preseason lottery period occurs March 1- March 31 and results are announced in early April.
 225 permits are awarded each day in the preseason lottery.
 Additionally, the National Park Service holds a daily lottery that allows for more spontaneous trip planning (this is the lottery we entered).
 This lottery awards approximately 50 permits per day and must be entered two days in advance.
 There’s a nominal fee of $6.50 to enter the lottery by phone ($4.50 online) and $8 per person if you are awarded the permit.